amaraceresi/readme-generator/README.md

   This is a simple project that generates a README file using Inquirer.

   ## Installation
-  The user can download the file onto their computer then use the command line
+  The user can download the file onto their computer then use the command line.

   ## Usage
-  To quickly create a README
+  To quickly create a README.

   ## Contribution
-  I welcome contributions to enhance this project
+  I welcome contributions to enhance this project.

   ## Test
-  Answer the questions and then see your README created
+  Answer the questions and then see your README created.

   ## Github
   https://github.com/amaraceresi